SomeAutDev/DarkSideModeMod/README.md

   Doom 1/2.
 ## Features
   * Every time you kill an enemy/fill up the optional tension meter, a slot machine pops up, if all 3 icons match you get a powerup.
-  * An options menu that lets players, fine tune the UI, win chance, and the chances of winning certain powerups.
+  * An options menu that lets players fine tune the UI, sounds, win chance, and the chances of winning certain powerups.
   * An optional Tension Gauge that triggers the slot machine once it's full, fill it by killing enemies.
   * The tiger morph powerup from _No More Heroes 2_.
 It turns the player into an invincible tiger that deals massive damage with it's sharp claws.
 (You need to activate it in the options menu first, it also might crash when playing with certain mods).